 This next step I didn’t photograph because it doesn’t show up well, but once your base coat is dry, think about what areas you’re going to want to distress.
 Corners, edges – anything that might get worn over time.
 Get a rag (we have junk towels from the dollar store we use for stuff like this) and put a little furniture wax on it.
 I understand you can also just use a white candle like a big crayon, but I didn’t have a candle so I used what I had – and it worked beautifully.

-This next part you may not be able to see well – I ordered a custom stencil from my friend at Streamline Design.
+Finally – I ordered a custom stencil from my real-life friend who has an Etsy shop at Streamline Design.
 It worked fabulously!
-But the vinyl is clear, and I was starting to lose my light for the evening.
-I’m not sure there’s enough contrast for you to see it placed, but I’ll try anyway:
+But the vinyl is clear, and I was starting to lose my light for the evening, so hopefully you can still see how the stencil lays out with a temporary tack to the top of the table:

 Then, I painted a light coat of my accent color on over the stencil.
 I was uneven about it on purpose – I wanted it to look slightly aged and worn.
 I let it dry, and peeled off the stencil.
 Then, I had to pick all the little “islands” out of the centers of my letters.
 It looks a little smudgy in a few places, but that’s just where I peeled too fast and more vinyl stuck.
 I was able to get all the little pieces off with a pin.